NeedPainkiller/Timber-Monolith/README.md

 </p>
   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->
-This project uses Spring Boot with Java21 and Gradle7.2.1
+This project uses Spring Boot with OpenJDK 21 and Gradle7.2.1

 This project is a monolithic architecture that is deprecated.
 The new Timber Application project can be found in the following [this repositroy](https://github.com/NeedPainkiller/Timber).